 Motion Estimation.
-Standard Echo PIV setups estimate the velocity field by processing the sequence of B-mode images using local cross-correlation of subsequent image pairs, as in conventional PIV [7,9].
+Standard Echo PIV setups estimate the velocity field by matching image patterns across consecutive image pairs within the acquired image sequence, as in conventional PIV [8,9].
 Such PIV methods fail to

-- (i) exploit the entire spatio-temporal context of a corresponding volume of image sequence data, and - (ii) take into account physical prior knowledge in a mathematically more principled way.
+- (i) exploit the entire spatio-temporal context of a corresponding volume of image sequence data, and - (ii) take into account the physical prior knowledge in a mathematically more principled way.